Lake Manyara National Park Safari Guide

 The park is famous for its tree-climbing lions, which are regularly spotted resting in the branches of mahogany and acacia trees.
 The alkaline lake attracts vast flocks of flamingos when conditions are right, creating a pink-tinged spectacle against the dramatic backdrop of the Rift Valley wall.
 Manyara is also one of the few parks in Tanzania to offer night game drives, providing opportunities to spot nocturnal species like bush babies and leopards.

-Ready to Plan Your Lake Manyara National Park Safari?
+Ready to Experience Lake Manyara National Park?

 Connect with verified local safari specialists who know Lake Manyara National Park intimately.
 Get personalized quotes and expert advice — completely free.